 Several government-funded studies have concluded that there is a positive correlation between the length of stay in a treatment center and drug use improvement outcomes.
 Research has also shown a correlation between reduced criminal activity and increased employment as successful outcomes of evidence-based treatment.

 A recent study from the University of Chicago confirms that improvement is greatest when clients are in long-term residential treatment.
 The study also suggests that the higher costs of long-term residential treatment “offers tangible value” over other types of treatment.
-TCA supports public policy that expands in-prison and community evidenced-based programs that stabilize offenders re-entering their communities and, thus, decrease the overall recidivism rate.
+TCA supports public policy that expands in-prison and community evidence-based programs that stabilize offenders re-entering their communities and, thus, decrease the overall recidivism rate.